 - Using a 70% isopropyl alcohol wipe or disinfecting wipes, gently wipe the hard, nonporous surfaces of a device, such as the display, keyboard, or other exterior surfaces.

 - If a phone has a case, don’t forget to remove that from the phone and clean it as well.

 - Use only a soft, lint-free cloth.
-Avoid abrasive cloths, towels, paper towels, or similar items.
+Do not use abrasive cloths, towels, paper towels, or similar items.

 - Avoid getting moisture in any openings, and don’t submerge a device in any cleaning agents.

-- Avoid excessive wiping, which might cause damage.
+- Resist excessive wiping, which might cause damage.

 - Keep liquids away from the product, unless otherwise noted for specific products.
 Don’t spray cleaners directly onto the device.

 - Don’t use aerosol sprays, bleaches, or abrasives.